sk33lz/bootstrap-html5-soundboard/README.md

 5. Modify the `<audio>` title to what you would like users to see when they mouseover the image.

 6. Rinse and repeat these steps for additional soundboard entries with audio clips with images.
 Just make sure that your `<audio>` class name, your image name, and your `<audio>` src clip name match, or the jQuery won't work properly in rendering the soundboard.

+## Issues

+Found an issue with this script?
+Please [Submit an Issue](https://github.com/sk33lz/bootstrap-html5-soundboard/issues) on GitHub.

+## Feature Requests

+Want to see something new in this script?
+Please [Submit a Pull Request](https://github.com/sk33lz/bootstrap-html5-soundboard/pulls) on GitHub.
+If it's something useful I will merge it into the codebase.

+## Learn More

+Learn more about the Bootstrap HTML5 Soundboard on the [Wiki page](https://github.com/sk33lz/bootstrap-html5-soundboard/wiki) on GitHub.

 ## Credits